felipemaiapolo/cit/README.md

-# Code for the paper "Conditional independence testing under model misspecification"
+# Code for the paper "Conditional independence testing under misspecified inductive biases"

 All the code was run in Python 3.8.
 Please e-mail me (felipemaiapolo@gmail.com) if you have any questions.
 The main files in this repo are: